awni/awni.github.io/_posts/2019-11-8-label-bias.md

 fewest outgoing transitions is preferred.

-Even if outgoing transitions from states `A` and `B` did not ignore their observations they would still reduce a paths score since the probabilities aren't likely to be one.
+Even if outgoing transitions from states `A` and `B` did not ignore their observations, they would still reduce a paths score since the probabilities aren't likely to be one.
 This would cause state `C` to be preferred even though it always ignores it's observation.